brandonroberts/angular/aio/content/getting-started/index.md

 <code-example header="src/app/top-bar/top-bar.component.html" path="getting-started/src/app/top-bar/top-bar.component.html" region="home-route">
 </code-example>

-### How routing works

-Navigation is done through the `RouterLink` directive provided by the `Router` in a template, or imperatively using the `Router` service.
-Navigation is always done by string, or by array of URL paths, such as `['path', 'to', variable]` which results in a URL that looks like 'https://example.org/path/to/42'.

-After you set up the router, you can continue to create more components and routes in your `RouteConfig`.

 <div class="alert is-helpful">

 To learn more about routing, see the [Router and Navigation Guide](guide/router).

 </div>

-*JAF: Much of the original content has been removed.
-Move this to the start of routing?
-Work it into the steps?*

 ## Review and next steps